 Las Cruces, NM

-She does everything that traditional santeros and santeras do, creating faithful images of saintly subjects, using materials and techniques that have been reverently observed by artists here since the 1500s.
-And she does it all in miniature.
+Tomasita J. Rodriguez does what traditional santeros and santeras do; she creates images of saintly subjects, using materials and techniques that have been used by artists since the 1500s.
+However, Rodriguez does it all in miniature.

 Tomasita Rodriquez.
 Our Lady of Guadalupe in Tin Frame, 1992.
 Cottonwood or basswood, gesso, oil paint, tin. entire piece: 5 × 6 × 1 in.
 (12.7 × 15.2 × 2.5 cm).